Curriculum Intent and Implementation

-Computing Curriculum Statement of Intent
+Computing Curriculum Intent and Implementation

 At Westwood we offer a high quality, engaging Computing curriculum which, wherever possible, is taught in context through our adventure approach to learning.